+Enjoy working with people and helping others?
 Top-notch customer service is important in the hospitality industry, so great communication and people skills are key.
-A career in hospitality might mean becoming a chef, bartender or barista, or working in hotels or restaurants.

 “I’m one of seven siblings and I was always the family cook.
 Every time we had get-togethers I’d try to make fancy dinners out of corned beef, chicken backs, chop suey and taro!”
 Fou Fale, Certificate in Cookery

 A career in hospitality might mean working in these jobs:

 How do I train?